Deepak-Kumar-Saini/Analog-Clock-Html-Css-Js/README.md

 - **SVG** for the clock face

 ## 💡 What I Learned
--How to work with SVGs and absolute positioning
+- How to work with SVGs and absolute positioning
--How to rotate elements using transform and set transform-origin -How to calculate and animate clock hands using Date and setInterval -Importance of managing variable names carefully (especially when DOM elements and data share names)
+- How to rotate elements using transform and set transform-origin
+- How to calculate and animate clock hands using Date and setInterval
+- Importance of managing variable names carefully (especially when DOM elements and data share names)

 ## 📬 Feedback
 If you have any suggestions or improvements, feel free to open an issue or fork the repo.
 I’m always open to learning and feedback!